 For further assistance see Suicide Prevention Australia.

-Or contact the Suicide Call Back Service 1300 659 467 … a free nationwide service providing short-term counselling, support and information to over 18’s at risk of suicide, those concerned about another’s suicidal behaviour and those bereaved by suicide.
+Or contact the Suicide Call Back Service on 1300 659 467 … a free nationwide service providing short-term counselling, support and information to over 18’s at risk of suicide, those concerned about another’s suicidal behaviour and those bereaved by suicide.